DataSignInc/react-native-did-siop/README.md

 - Some parameter validations are omitted.
 These are:
   - Asserting `jwks` in `registration` parameter contains `iss` in request objects.
   - Additional did authn verification when `kid`s in request object and jwt header are different.
 - Protocol negotiation based on the `registration` parameter is skipped.
-Its future support will not change the API of the library because it doesn’t add extra network communication.New Markdown file